panzerdp/dmitripavlutin.com/content/posts/154-fill-array/index.md

 Let's say that you'd like to initialize an array of length `3` with zeros.

-The [array.fill()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/fill) method available on the array instance is a convinient way to initialize arrays.
+The [array.fill()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/fill) method available on the array instance is a convenient way to initialize arrays.

 ```javascript
 const length = 3;